microsoft/ML-For-Beginners/6-NLP/2-Tasks/README.md

 ### Parsing & Part-of-speech Tagging

-Every word, that has been tokenized, can be tagged as a part of speech - a noun, verb, or adjective etc. The sentence `the quick red fox jumped over the lazy brown dog` might be POS tagged as *fox* = noun, *jumped* = verb etc.
+Every word that has been tokenized can be tagged as a part of speech - a noun, verb, or adjective.
+The sentence `the quick red fox jumped over the lazy brown dog` might be POS tagged as fox = noun, jumped = verb.

 ![parsing](images/parse.png)